android-generic/vendor_foss/README.md

 # vendor_foss
-A set of FOSS applications to include in an AOSP
+A set of FOSS applications to include in an AOSP, now with new list of apps provided by HMTheBoy154.

 *with added options and features*